fi-muni/PA165/tasks/seminar11.md

 </SOAP-ENV:Envelope>
 ```

 Also add one method that tests the method about getting all the products (see the TODO in **ProductEndpointTest**, there is an helper response).
+Run all the tests and ensure that they pass.
+You can also try the running application with curl if you want to.

 **Task 04 (Schema Validation)**